atreynolds36/GTNexus-Mobile/README.md

 ### Additional Notes

--This repository contains a branch, Android App, that contains a build of the app on the **Android Platform** -The App uses the Jquery Mobile web framework.
+- This repository contains a branch, Android App, that contains a build of the app on the **Android Platform**
+- The App uses the Jquery Mobile web framework.
 More information on that can be found [here](http://jquerymobile.com/).

 *Andrew Reynolds* <br>